 Agricultural development programs directed at efforts to develop the agribusiness by focusing on achieving added value through the process of industrialization.
-These efforts to increase agricultural productivity through diversification of activities so that the stability of real income in the agricultural sector will increase the supply of agricultural products as raw materials, semi-finished materials for the industrial sector.
-This situation is consequential on meeting the needs of investment, technology experts to reach a global market, domestic market demand, production opportunities, and competitiveness of products / Indonesian agricultural development strategy that supports industrial activities is the need for balance between the capitalization of agriculture and industry.
+These efforts to increase agricultural productivity through diversification of activities so that the stability of real income in the agricultural sector can be achieved.
+Accumulation of capital in the agricultural sector will increase the supply of agricultural products as raw materials, semi-finished materials for the industrial sector.
+This situation is consequential on meeting the needs of investment, technology experts to reach a global market, domestic market demand, production opportunities, and competitiveness of products / Indonesian agricultural commodities in export markets of the world.
+Implications of agricultural development strategy that supports industrial activities is the need for balance between the capitalization of agriculture and industry.
 Mellor stated that the key role of economic transformation is the transformation from agriculture to industry where the process of industrialization.